extemporelang/extemporelang.github.io/_docs/overview/using-extempore.md

 2.  create a string which represents a valid chunk of Scheme or xtlang code
 3.  send that string over the TCP connection

-There are already Extempore modes/plugins for Atom, Emacs, vim and Sublime Text 2 (see [editor support]({{site.baseurl}}{% link _docs/overview/editor-support.md
+There are already Extempore modes/plugins for VSCode, Atom, Emacs, vim and Sublime Text 2 (see [editor support]({{site.baseurl}}{% link _docs/overview/editor-support.md %})).
-%})).
 If you already have a favourite text editor, then you'll probably want to use that one.
-If you don't, then Atom is probably a good choice.
+If you don't, then VSCode is probably a good choice.
 In the end it doesn't matter too much which editor you use, so pick the one that makes you happiest.

 ## Running Extempore {#running-extempore}